TropDog/Grafy/docs/tests.md

 # Tests

-This section describes how to run tests for the project using `pytest`.
+This section describes how to run tests for the project.